 The History of the Port of Savannah

-From it’s beginning as a riverside commercial district, the Port of Savannah served the progress of an up-and-coming region.
+From it’s beginning as a riverside commercial district, the Port of Savannah fueled the progress of an up-and-coming region.
 Eleven years after James Oglethorpe settled the area in 1733, the first ocean-going ships docked at the wharves of Savannah.
 By the 1760’s more than a dozen warehouses lined the shoreline.
 Rice from local plantations made up most exports, traded for cargoes of English factory-manufactured goods and Mediterranean wines.

 By 1876, imports and exports through the Port of Savannah reached $70 million with the addition of passenger shipping lines and four different railroads.